4.12. Plotting Functions

 Fig. 4.61 Surface profile plot for the two cornea surfaces of the arizona eye model.

-A Spectrum, LightSpectrum or TransmissionSpectrum is plotted with the function spectrum_plot.
-It takes a single object or a list as arguments.
+Spectrum, LightSpectrum or TransmissionSpectrum are plotted with the function spectrum_plot.
+It takes a single object or a list of objects as parameter.

 otp.spectrum_plot(ot.presets.light_spectrum.standard_natural)

-The user can provide a user-defined title, turn off/on labels and the legend with legend_off, labels_off.
+The user can provide a user-defined title and toggle label or legend visibility with legend_off, labels_off.

 ot.plots.spectrum_plot(ot.presets.light_spectrum.standard_natural, labels_off=False,